FeignClaims/cpp_conan_template/README_structure.md

 .
 ├── .github
 ├── .vscode
-├── cmake    # cmake modules and project options for this project ├── conan    # conan config files to be installed by `conan config` │ # vvv examples vvv
+├── cmake  # cmake modules and project options for this project ├── conan  # conan config files to be installed by `conan config` ├── script
+│   ├── match_conan_profile.py  # match the most suitable conan profile for the input config │   └── rename.py  # renames the project/target name to a new name
+│ # vvv examples vvv
 ├── sample_app
 ├── sample_header_only_lib